Tauke190/Connections-Lab/Project 1 - Weather App/README.md

 4. Styling the elements better and addding animation in the website
 5. Adding a load screen for the images because it takes some time to download the images from the API , or adding a small game during the load time

+## 29-Sept (Next Steps)
+1. Zooming in Feature so you can see weather of specific cities
+2. Adding the past history of major weather events in that specific place
+3. Adding live clipart animation overlaying the map showing the weather of many places at once
+4. Adding major landmarks of that place so that you can learn about that country as you browse through the weather

 ## References/Resources
 1. [Openweathermap API](https://openweathermap.org/api)